abstratt/kirra-ui/README.md

 **kirra-angular** is a generic HTML5/JavaScript(Angular) client for any application exposing their domain model as a [Kirra-compliant](///github.com/abstratt/kirra/blob/master/readme.md) REST API.

 kirra-angular provides a generic Angular admin application that renders a UI dynamically based on the application schema that is discovered using the back-end (Kirra-based) REST API.

+kirra-angular is not limited to basic CRUD.
+Besides basic UI elements for CRUD, kirra-angular also actions and queries, typical in richer domain models.

-For Kirra-based APIs, no custom has to be written to obtain a kirra-angular-based UI.
+For Kirra-based APIs, no custom code has to be written to produce a kirra-angular-based UI (for non-Kirra-based APIs, depending on how rich your API is, you should be able to plug a custom angular service to map between the Kirra-based format and your application's format).

+### License

+kirra-angular is distributed under the Eclipse Public License.

+### Dependencies

+kirra-angular requires angular, bootstrap, angular-bootstrap and angular-ui-router.

 ### Live demos